The Human Perils of Scaling Smart Technologies: Evidence from Field Experiments

 93 Pages Posted: 14 Nov 2021 Last revised: 19 Sep 2022

-Smart-home technology has been heralded as an important way to increase energy conservation.
+Smart-home technologies have been heralded as an important way to increase energy conservation.
 While in vitro engineering estimates provide broad optimism, little has been done to explore whether such estimates scale beyond the lab.
-We estimate the causal impact of smart thermostats on energy use using data from two novel field experiments in which a random subset of treated households were given a smart thermostat that was installed in their home free of charge.
-We combine this experimental data with 18 months of high-frequency data on household energy consumption in the form of more than 16 million hourly electricity and daily natural gas observations.
-In contrast to advertised savings based on engineering models, we find little evidence that smart thermostats have a statistically or economically significant effect on energy use.
-This result is robust to the inclusion of numerous controls and when the model is estimated on various subsamples of relevance for grid managers and policymakers (e.g., by hour of the day).
+We estimate the causal impact of smart thermostats on energy use via two novel framed field experiments in which a random subset of treated households have a smart thermostat installed in their home.
+Examining 18 months of associated high-frequency data on household energy consumption, yielding more than 16 million hourly electricity and daily natural gas observations, we find little evidence that smart thermostats have a statistically or economically significant effect on energy use.
 We explore potential mechanisms using almost four million observations of system events including human interactions with their smart thermostat.
 Results indicate that user behavior dampens energy savings and explains the discrepancy between estimates from engineering models, which assume a perfectly compliant subject, and actual households, who are occupied by users acting in accord with behavioral economists’ conjectures.
 In this manner, our data document a keen threat to the scalability of new user-based technologies.

 Keywords: Energy Demand, Smart Grid, Smart Technology, Field Experiment